 Saturate Your Hair Thoroughly Using Water

 For doing a Co-Wash, your hair needs to be sopping wet.
 This step removes any debris or dirt in the hair, making it easy to wash out ultimately.
-Also, saturating your hair with water ensures the even distribution of the product you are just going to apply.
+Also, saturating your hair with water ensures that the Co-Wash conditioner will be evenly distributed when you apply it to your hair.

 Use A Healthy Amount Of A Suitable Conditioner

 When Co-Washing your hair, you need to apply the conditioner from the root to the tip of your hair strands.